hashim19/Rob-ASD/README.md

 ### Evaluation

 The parameters can be configured through the config file.
-After setting the configuration parameters, activate the virtual environment.
+After setting the configuration parameters, activate the virtual environment using the following commands,
 ```
 source venv/bin/activate
 ```